alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * ✅ Connected with SSI fellow at UCL about drugs coding
 * ✅ Continued mapping engagement metrics from the consortia meetings
 * ✅ Connected with external group (Richmond Charities) who run PPIE workstreams

+* EK - This is all great! 🌟 and thanks for being the main onboarder of the new starters 🙌

 #### What did you struggle with?